Pengfei-Meng/Citrine-Challenge/README.txt

 Inside the supporting python class "constraints.py", a class funciton is added that output the values of the constraints and is used heavily.
 Another function computing the constraint gradients using finite difference is also added but not used.

-Note: for the "alloy.txt", the solution points seem clustered around certain points.
-It could be because it subjects to only bound constraints, and the ranges are very tight.
-In particular, the scale of the feasible box are in the order of 1e-4 to 1e-1.
-So ill-conditioning could be an issue.

 3. Brief explanation of past attempts: